1 DAY IN ABU DHABI ITINERARY

 How to Get to Abu Dhabi

-If you spend 1 day in Abu Dhabi it is most likely, you will most likely get to Abu Dhabi from Dubai and do a day trip or you will have a stopover.
-So, here are tips on how to get to the city center from Abu Dhabi airport or from Dubai.
+If you spend 1 day in Abu Dhabi, it is most likely, you will most likely get to Abu Dhabi from Dubai and do a day trip, or you will have a stopover.
+Here are tips on how to get to the city center from Abu Dhabi airport or Dubai.

 From Abu Dhabi Airport

-The great thing about Abu Dhabi’s airport is that it is close to the city center and its main attractions, so even if you only have an eight to ten-hour layover you can still take advantage of a lot of the great places to visit in Abu Dhabi.
+The great thing about Abu Dhabi’s airport is that it is close to the city center and its main attractions, so even if you only have an eight to ten-hour layover, you can still take advantage of many of the great places to visit Abu Dhabi.

 There is public transportation from the airport in Abu Dhabi.
 Buses take about 40 minutes and costs around $1 (24 hours a day).

 If you take a taxi, you have to pay $6-20 (depending on the exact location).

 Abu Dhabi is easily reachable from Dubai via bus or taxi.
 Depending on your exact location, a taxi ride might cost around 55€ ($65) and takes about 90 minutes.
 A bus ride is much cheaper, but it will take more time, and you are less flexible.